Mareczech321/E-Shop_DIGITIVA/README.md

 ## Overview

-**E-Shop_DIGITIVA** is a robust e-commerce platform built to simplify online shopping experiences for both users and administrators.
+**E-Shop DIGITIVA** is a prototype of e-commerce platform built to simplify online shopping experiences for both users and administrators.

 ---